Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Differential Equations Deep Learning

 and we want to find a numerical approximation $\hat{y}$.
 To do so, we first define a finite-dimensional approximation space $\mathcal{X}_0^K$ and an associated set of basis functions $\{\phi_i \in \mathcal{X}_0^K \}$, where $i=1,\ldots, k$.
 In addition, we require the basis functions to satisfy the boundary conditions such that $\phi_i = 0$ on $\partial \Omega$.
 We want to find a numerical approximation $\hat{y}(\X) = \sum_{j=1}^{k} \hat{y}_j \phi_j(\X)$ that satisfies

 where $v \in \mathcal{X}_o^N$ is a test function.
-The problem described by Equation~\eqref{eq:galerkin} is a vatiational problem, where we are looking to optimize functionals such that we obtain a numerical approximation, $\hat{y}$, of the solution $y$ of Equation~\eqref{eq:poisson}.
-Equation~\eqref{eq:galerkin} constitutes the Galerkin formulation and from that equation, one can derive the Finite Element, Spectral Element, and Spectral Formulations.
-Here, we will not go into more details on those methods since they are out of the scope of this work.
-However, the reader can find more details in~\cite{langtangen:2019, blanchard:2012}.
+The problem described by Equation~\eqref{eq:galerkin} is a variational problem, where we are looking to optimize functionals such that we obtain a numerical approximation, $\hat{y}$, of the solution $y$ of Equation~\eqref{eq:poisson}.
+Equation~\eqref{eq:galerkin} constitutes the Galerkin formulation, and from that equation, one can derive the Finite Elements, Spectral Elements, and Spectral Formulation methods.
+The details of those methods are beyond the scope of this article; therefore, we will omit them.
+However, students who are interested in this topic can find more details in~\cite{langtangen:2019, blanchard:2012}.